lauralola/adoption_form_response/README.md

 [This](https://stackoverflow.com/questions/52696172/limiting-an-input-between-two-numbers-and-checking-if-the-input-is-a-number-or-n#:~:text=You%20can%20use%20a%20while,%22) helped with resticting integer input to between two numbers for the row_delete function.

+[This](https://appdividend.com/2022/07/14/how-to-clear-screen-in-python/) helped with clearing the screen with finish click.

 [Back to top](#contents)

 Laura Walsh 2022